Matex600/Fat-Stack-Coffee/README.md

 ![Featured-Products](documentation/features/featured_products.png)

-* Featured products section shows two coffees that are featured as well as a coding mug to entice coders to purchase a product as well as helping bring attention to potentially good products
+* The featured products section shows two coffees that are featured as well as a coding mug to entice coders to purchase a product as well as help bring attention to potentially good products.

 ### Newsletter

 ![FSC-Newsletter](documentation/features/newsletter.png)

-* Mailchimp newsletter allows users to subscribe on unsubscribe and recieve an email with 2-3 days.
+* Mailchimp newsletter allows users to subscribe on unsubscribe and receive an email within 2-3 days.

 ### Footer and social links

 ![Footer-and-Social-links](documentation/features/footer.png)

-* Footer includes links to products as well as links to the sites other pages in addition it contains contact details.
+* The footer includes links to products as well as links to the sites other pages in addition it contains contact details.

 ## Products Page